jwrobbs/jwr-hidden-admin-author/README.md

 -   Ensure ACP Pro is installed and activated.
 -   Install and activate Hidden Admin Author.
+-   Install and activate JWR's Control Panel: [GitHub repo](https://github.com/jwrobbs/jwr-control-panel)
 -   Create your dummy author.
 Ensure it has a proper display name.
-Remember the user ID.
+Remember its user ID.
 -   Open the control panel (default name: JWR Control Panel).
 -   Go to the _Hiden Admin Author_ tab.
 -   Enter the user ID and click save.